 The Geography Key Stage 3 course explores a wide variety of themes that include physical, human and environmental aspects of the world around us.
 Students are encouraged to learn about processes and the links between cause and effect.
 These skills not only help our students develop in this subject area but also that of other subject areas.
 Geography has much scope for cross-curricular opportunities in learning.

 In Year 8 students study:

 The world population has reached 7 billion.
 Why is this happening?
 What is infant mortality?
 Why do families in LEDCs tend to have more children than families in MEDCs?
 What are population pyramids?
 What is rural to urban migration?
-This topic also has an Independent Learning Project activity.

 We examine the forces of nature that cause volcanoes and earthquakes. the focus is on causes, effects and ways of reducing the impact of the hazards.

 This topic explores the features and processes of river basins.
 We will investigate the causes and effects of flooding and the effects climate change is having on glacial environments.

 This unit looks at resources and focuses on energy and sustainable energy.
 We then move to the ‘Middle East’ to look at the region and its climate, physical features, economy, and conflict.

 We explore Asia in this end of Year 8 topic and look at climate and physical features with links to biomes and population, before looking a Russia, China and India.